-1. USBC may adopt the MAAPP as-is or adapt it to fit their needs.
-Regardless, each Organization must submit their policies to the Center at compliance@safesport.org for review and approval by January 31, 2021.
+1. USBC may adopt the mandatory minimum requirements of the MAAPP as-is or adapt it to fit their needs.
+Regardless, USABC must submit their policies to the Center at compliance@safesport.org for review and approval by April 1, 2024.
 The Center will approve, approve with modifications, or deny the policies.
-If the Center denies the proposed policy, the mandatory components of Part III become the default policy until the Center approves the policy.
+If the Center denies the proposed policy, the mandatory components of Part III of the Center's Model MAAPP become the default policy until the Center approves the policy.

 - 2. USBC must require their LAOs to incorporate the mandatory components of Part III.
-NGBs may require that their LAOs implement the NGB's policies, which may be more stringent than the policies in Part III. - 3.
-An NGB may, in its discretion, require its National Member Organizations (NMO) to implement these policies. - 4.
-The mandatory components of Part III will serve as the default policy for any organization that fails to develop its own policy as required by this section.
+USBC may require that their LAOs implement the USBC's policies, which may be more stringent than the policies in Part III. - 3.
+The mandatory components of Part III will serve as the default policy for any Organization that fails to develop its own policy as required by this section.